lcqsigi/neural-nets-for-images-py/README.md

 High-resolution images could not be tested on the `Heroku Platform` because the execution of the `rsc468-neural APP` may pass the allowed runtime

-The format of the `file.tar` is set to contain 20 images in total splitted evenly for images of dogs and cats (see above)
+The format of the file `file.tar` is set to contain 20 images in total splitted evenly for images of dogs and cats (see above)

 The file `file.tar` can be created using Unix syntax (e.g., `tar -cf file.tar dog*.jpg cat*.jpg`).
 This file can be either be uploaded if using the web APP or be saved in the `main` path of this repository: `git@github.com:lcqsigi/neural-nets-for-images-py.git`